MG-RAST/DRISEE/README.md

 CHANGELOG
 ===
-This is DRISEE version 1.1 (Feb 2012)
+This is DRISEE version 1.2 (April 2012)

 OTHER INFORMATION